 - Offer advice to the department on the major as a whole - what's working, what changes might help students better achieve our goals (Senior Survey)

-Class meetings are scheduled by the instructor: Spring 2019 instructors are Lori Askeland and D'Arcy Fallon.
+Class meetings are scheduled by the instructor: Spring 2020 instructors are Scot Hinson and Mac McClelland.

 The Senior E-Portfolio will include the following: